Why should I use web sites?

 Of particular note are the "academic web resources" which includes a link to Google Scholar and other search engines that focus on, credible, scholarly information available on the Web.

 note: no single search engine comes close to indexing all of the Web.
-Be sure to search two or three different search engines if you want to be thorough.

 African Americans and South Carolina